Fall River murders: Doreen Levesque

-Barbara Raposa murder
+Barbara Raposa

 Barbara Raposa was a 19-year-old single mother with a history of drug abuse and sex work.
 She was reported missing on November 7, 1979, by her father after she had failed to pick up her son from a babysitter.
 She was last seen around 8:15 p.m. by a male friend who had dropped her off in downtown so that she could work as a prostitute.

-Barbara's body was found by hunters several months later, on January 26, 1980, in a wooded area on the outskirts of Fall River.
+Raposa's body was found by hunters several months later, on January 26, 1980, in a wooded area on the outskirts of Fall River.
 Autopsy results indicated that she was killed shortly after she had last been seen.

-Karen Marsden murder
+Karen Marsden

 Karen Marsden was a 20-year-old mother and sex worker in the Fall River area who had frequent contacts with police.
-On the night of her disappearance, police had questioned Karen as a potential witness to the murder of Doreen Levesque.
-On February 9, 1980, Karen refused to identify Doreen's killer, refused an offer of witness protection, and asked police to drop her off at a church in Fall River.
-Karen was reported missing the following day by her grandmother.
+On the night of her disappearance, police had questioned Marsden as a potential witness to the murder of Doreen Levesque.
+On February 9, 1980, Marsden refused to identify Levesque's killer, refused an offer of witness protection, and asked police to drop her off at a church in Fall River.
+Marsden was reported missing the following day by her grandmother.

-Karen's partial remains were found in Westport, Massachusetts on April 13, 1980.
+Marsden's partial remains were found in Westport, Massachusetts on April 13, 1980.